The board of education decided to redesign the college governance system for the following reasons:

 It is the intention of the college to provide adequate support for full participation.

-The governance council will have three defined member roles: a chair, a vice-chair*, and a liaison to the College Council.
+The governance council will have two defined member roles: a chair and a vice-chair*.
 One of the officers or a designated council member shall serve as a liaison to College Council.
 The chair and vice-chair are full members of the council.
 Chairs shall be faculty, classified staff or students.

 The chair is elected by the full council membership for a one-year term.
 Role of chair: